honzajavorek/honzajavorek.cz/README.md

 ## Installation

-This installation guide is for Xubuntu Linux in 7 simple steps.
+This installation guide is for Xubuntu Linux in a few simple steps.
 It's a remainder for me in case I would forget how to run the site generator on my computer.

 1. Clone the code. `git clone git@github.com:honzajavorek/honzajavorek.cz.git`
 2. `cd honzajavorek.cz`